Fear of Abandonment in Relationships, Phobia, Symptoms, Treatment & BPD

 Diagnosing Fear of Abandonment

-Fear of abandonment isn’t a diagnosable mental health disorder, but it can certainly be identified and addressed.
-Also, fear of abandonment can be part of a diagnosable personality disorder or other disorder that should be treated.
+Fear of abandonment name isn’t a diagnosable mental health disorder but can be identified and addressed.
+Also, fear of abandonment and rejection can be part of a diagnosable personality disorder or other disorders that should be treated.

 Healing Abandonment Issues